 Students majoring in art history take a total of 12 courses (36 hours) in art history and 3 courses (9 hours) outside of art history that complement their studies in the field.
 Basic survey courses and a seminar on art historical theory and method are required for all majors, as is a range of courses in each of four broad periods and cultures.
-Students can also develop proposals for independent research or projects related to internships, for which, with faculty approval they can receive academic credit.
+Students can also develop proposals for independent research or projects related to internships, for which they can receive academic credit with faculty approval.

-The Houston community is a rich environment in which to study art and art history.
-Its large and diverse range of art collections include, among others, the renowned Museum of Fine Arts and its branches in decorative arts, the Museum of Printing History, and the Menil Collection, which have permanent collections.
-The Holocaust and Contemporary Arts Museums, and the Center for Contemporary Craft, as well as many alternative art spaces and galleries focus on traveling exhibitions.
-Art History students are encouraged to avail themselves of these collections for coursework, internships, and general self-enrichment.
+The city of Houston is a dynamic environment in which to study art and art history.
+Its large and diverse art collections include, among others, the renowned Museum of Fine Arts and its branches in decorative arts, the Menil Collection, the Museum of Printing History, the Holocaust Museum, the Contemporary Arts Museum, the Center for Contemporary Craft, as well as many alternative art spaces and galleries that focus on temporary exhibitions.
+Art History students are encouraged to engage with these cultural institutions over the course of their studies, for class assignments, internships, and general self-enrichment.

 Art history majors with an art history GPA of 3.0 or higher are eligible for internships.
-Interns learn about the operation of for-profit and non-profit art institutions by working as gallery assistants, curatorial and research assistants, and in educational programming and preparations departments, including: the Blaffer Gallery of the University of Houston, the Museum of Fine Arts, Houston; The Menil Collection; Lawndale Art Center; Diverseworks, the Museum of Natural Science; the Holocaust Museum, the Museum of Printing History, and the Houston Center for Contemporary Craft.
-Specific information regarding eligibility, requirements and opportunities is available from the faculty and from the undergraduate advisor.
+Interns learn about the operation of non-profit arts institutions by working as curatorial and research assistants, and in educational programming and preparations departments, including: the Blaffer Art Museum of the University of Houston, the Museum of Fine Arts, Houston; The Menil Collection; Lawndale Art Center; Diverseworks, the Houston Museum of Natural Science; the Holocaust Museum; the Museum of Printing History; and the Houston Center for Contemporary Craft.
+Specific information regarding eligibility, requirements and opportunities is available from faculty or from the undergraduate advisor.
 Students may develop proposals for academic credit connected with an internship in consultation with art history faculty.